Freezer Paper Shirt With Speedball Ink: Stencils With Cricut

 The following video is excellent at showing how to make a t shirt with freezer paper, with all the instructions captioned throughout the process.
 I’ll outline the slight differences from the previous method below.

+Another great use for freezer paper stencils is to make custom doormats!
 Leave us a comment down below and let us know if you’ve tried these methods, or if you have any questions.
+How do you do DIY T shirt painting?
 Thanks for reading!